 It is the Housing Authority’s goal that staff of the Maintenance Department demonstrates a superior level of pride and expertise in their work.
 The usual program of routine and non-routine repairs by our Maintenance staff continued in 2011.
 These activities include lawn care, snow removal, general cleaning of buildings and grounds, unit repairs, floor and window coverings, screen door replacement, and painting.
 The Maintenance staff is responsible for routine and non-routine repairs, emergency repairs, and vacancy preparation for 999 housing units owned and operated by the UMHA.
 Maintenance received and prepared over 150 units for occupancy, and completed 3,210 emergency and routine work orders for dwelling repairs.

-The UMHA as well as it nonprofit affiliate corporation have become EPA lead renovation certified firms.
+The UMHA has become EPA lead renovation certified firms.
 The UMHA is continuing to make available training to staff to ensure that employees meet HUD and EPA lead hazard control work practices standards.

 The Asset Management Department manages 999 units including 871 public housing and 93 project-based units.
 An annual reexamination is required for every household.
 Annual reexamination requires verification of income and documentation of family status.
 Some programs require that an interim reexamination is conducted when a family has a change in income.
 The Public Housing program within the Asset Management department is required to enter family data into the PIC system that reports to HUD.